Employment Law Advice

 If a settlement agreement is offered we have extensive experience of providing the required independent advice, particularly in relation to senior individuals, including Directors.

-We are able to explain the implications of settlement agreement terms including those relating to employee benefits entitlements, including share options and retention plan entitlements.
+We are able to explain the implications of settlement agreement terms including those relating to employee benefits entitlements, such as share options and retention plan entitlements.
 If you feel the offer is not in your best interests, Brachers can negotiate with your employer on your behalf and draft changes to the documentation to protect your interests.

 Documents we will need to see to be able to advise generally include: